You may know that acupuncture successfully treats back pain, but may not be aware it also treats many other types of pain, including that of the knee.

 Treatment of knee pain depends on its causes.
 Anyone with a painful knee, especially in acute injury, should be seen by a doctor to assess the severity.

-Treatment of acute injury such as sprains, strains, and tears involve R.I.C.E.
-The joint should be rested, ice applied the knee compressed, or wrapped, and elevated to reduce swelling.
-It should be noted that application of ice is a topic that is being hotly debated by many practitioners who see healing times slow down with its use.
+Treatment of acute injuries such as sprains, strains, and tears involve R.I.C.E.
+The joint should be rested, ice applied to the knee compressed, or wrapped, and elevated to reduce swelling.
+It should be noted that the application of ice is a topic that is being hotly debated by many practitioners who see healing times slow down with its use.

 Non-steroidal anti-inflammatories (NSAIDs) such as naproxen (Aleve®) or ibuprofen (Advil®, Motrin®) can be given for pain and swelling.
 These medications should be given with food to decrease stomach upset and help prevent gastrointestinal ulceration or bleeding from occurring.
 These medications also increase the risk of heart attack and stroke, with or without risk factors or pre-existing heart disease, and should not be used when taking blood-thinners, and may aggravate asthma.
 For severe pain, more potent opiates/opioids are used carefully, according to the BC College and Physicians and Surgeons pain management guidelines.
 It should be noted that NSAIDs and opiates/oids do not treat the cause of the pain.

 Acupuncture, which I will be discussing in more length below, physiotherapy, platelet-rich plasma (PRP), or stem cell therapy can speed up the healing process, though more research needs to be done on PRP and stem cell therapy as success is still not yet medically proven.
 Surgery may be required in severe conditions.